Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Discussion

-The present approach retains the main idea of our previous model \cite{Sit10} and its capacity for interpretation of experimental data on solvent viscosity dependence for enzymatic reactions.
-However technical implementation of the present model is different than that of \cite{Sit10}.
-Here we make use of the distribution over activation barrier energies that has considerable conceptual benefits.
-The latter distribution is not merely an abstract notion.
-The progress in single enzyme kinetics measurements has done this distribution to be actually a directly observable experimental function.
-The distribution over activation barrier energies obtained in the present paper has a familiar bell-shaped form.
-In contrast the distribution over the weight with which the contribution from solvent viscosity enters into the viscosity for the movement of the system along the reaction coordinate employed in \cite{Sit10} looks somewhat unusual.
-The latter has divergencies (although integrable, i.e., the distribution is still normalized) at both ends of the range.
+The present approach retains the main idea of our previous model \cite{Sit10} and its capacity for interpretation of the experimental data on solvent viscosity dependence for enzymatic reactions.
+However technical implementation of the present model is different from that of \cite{Sit10}.
+Here we make use of the distribution over the activation barrier energies that has appreciable conceptual advantages.
+The latter distribution is not a mere abstract notion.
+This distribution is virtually turned to a directly observable experimental function by the progress in single enzyme kinetics measurements.
+The distribution over the activation barrier energies obtained in the present paper is of a familiar bell-shaped form.
+In \cite{Sit10} we obtained the distribution over the weight with which the contribution from solvent viscosity is taken into account in the viscosity for the movement of the system along the reaction coordinate.
+In contrast to the present one the distribution from \cite{Sit10} is somewhat unusual.
+The latter has divergencies (although integrable ones, i.e., the distribution is still normalized) at both ends of the range.
 Thus the distribution obtained in the present paper intuitively seems to be more simple and comprehensible.
-For this simplification in physical picture we have to pay by increased mathematical complexity of the present model compared with that from \cite{Sit10}.
+This simplification in physical picture requires increased mathematical complexity of the present model compared with that from \cite{Sit10}.
 The integral equation obtained in the latter paper had exact solution.
 For the integral equation derived in the present paper we have been able to obtain only an approximate solution.
-However this solution yields excellent accuracy within the physically interesting range of the parameters outlined by the requirement (\ref{eq35}) as has been verified by numerical integration.
-We can formulate the range of the validity of our distribution (\ref{eq36}) as follows: the latter is the more satisfactory the better the requirement (\ref{eq35}) $q >> 1$ is fulfilled.
-In the case of oxygen escape from hemerythin for which we have rather small value $q \approx 15.85$ and the requirement (\ref{eq35}) is satisfied with some extension.
-However from Fig.5 we see that even in this case we obtain satisfactorily good approximation for the solution of the integral equation (\ref{eq30}).
-The small value of $q$ for this protein reaction is a result of rather low effective activation barrier energy $H_{esc}=13\ kJ \cdot mol^{-1}$ at the temperature of $278\ K$ \cite{Yed95} that yields $E/\left(k_B T\right)\approx 5.63$.
-For most enzymatic reaction effective activation barrier energies are much higher so that the ratio of $E/\left(k_B T\right)$ attains typical values $15 \div 20$ at room temperature.
+However this solution yields excellent accuracy within the physically interesting range of the parameters outlined by the requirement (\ref{eq35}).
+It has been verified by numerical integration.
+We can formulate the range of the validity of our distribution (\ref{eq36}) as follows: the latter works better when the requirement (\ref{eq35}) $q >> 1$ is fulfilled with more accuracy.
+In the case of oxygen escape from hemerythin for which we have rather small value $q \approx 15.85$ the requirement (\ref{eq35}) is satisfied with some strain.
+However from Fig.5 we see that even in this case we obtain satisfactory approximation for the solution of the integral equation (\ref{eq30}).
+A small value of $q$ for this protein reaction is the result of rather low effective activation barrier energy $H_{esc}=13\ kJ \cdot mol^{-1}$ at $278\ K$ \cite{Yed95} that yields $E/\left(k_B T\right)\approx 5.63$.
+For most enzymatic reactions the effective activation barrier energies are much higher so that the ratio of $E/\left(k_B T\right)$ attains typical values $15 \div 20$ at room temperature.
 From Fig. 3 we see that for such cases the parameter $q$ attains very large values up to $10^3 \div 10^4$.
 Thus we conclude that for these reactions the requirement (\ref{eq35}) is fulfilled very well.
-As a result we conclude that for most enzymatic reactions our distribution (\ref{eq36}) provides approximation to the solution of the integral equation (\ref{eq30}) with excellent accuracy.
-We anticipate that for such reactions our formalism yields very good quantitative description of experimental data.
+Therefore we conclude that for most enzymatic reactions our distribution (\ref{eq36}) provides approximation to the solution of the integral equation (\ref{eq30}) with excellent accuracy.
+Therewith it should be remembered that the mentioned above reservations on the validity of the equation (30) remain in force.